 Lodging in Puente del Inca

-Puente del Inca hotel was built here and it is the only lodging in this strategic zone at five kilometres far from the Aconcagua Park trailhead.
+Puente del Inca hotel was built here and it is the only lodging in this strategic zone five kilometres far from the Aconcagua Park trailhead.
 You will spend one night in this place at the beginning of the expedition, in rooms for three to six people (according to the number of members in the group) and with private toilet.

 Assistance for the arrangement of loads to be transported by mules